314dev/PI/docs/source/common/early_stopping.rst

   training-specific hooks on epoch-level.

-In case you need early stopping in a different part of training, subclass :class:`~pytorch_lightning.callbacks.early_stopping.EarlyStopping` and change where it is called:
+In case you need early stopping in a different part of training, subclass :class:`~pi_ml.callbacks.early_stopping.EarlyStopping` and change where it is called:

 .. testcode::